-If you are injured as a passenger in a taxicab crash, you could suffer many serious injuries, such as traumatic brain injury, back, neck, and spinal injuries, paralysis, and broken bones.
+If you are injured as a passenger in a taxicab accident, you could suffer many serious injuries, such as traumatic brain injury, back, neck, and spinal injuries, paralysis, and broken bones.
 You deserve to be compensated for your injuries by the negligent taxicab driver and the company he works for.
 However, in some wrecks, more than one driver is at fault in causing the crash.
 What happens if another driver as well your taxicab driver caused your injuries?
 Who is responsible for paying you the compensation you deserve?

-When more than one driver is at fault in your taxi crash case, comparative negligence laws will determine who is responsible for compensating you as a passenger.
+When more than one driver is at fault in your taxi crash accident, comparative negligence laws will determine who is responsible for compensating you as a passenger.
 Texas follows a modified comparative negligence rule.
 This is how modified comparative negligence would determine who is responsible for compensating you:

 - Liability for compensating you could be shared by both another driver and the taxicab driver if both were negligent.
 For example, another driver could have been 20 percent at fault in causing the crash by exceeding the speed limit, and your taxicab driver may have been 80 percent at fault by texting while driving.
 In this situation, the taxicab driver and his employer would be responsible for paying 80 percent of your settlement amount, and the other driver would have to pay 20 percent of it.